View the most popular items in our shop

 We deliver modules on 'Museum Narratives' and 'Collecting Today' for this popular MA course.
 The teaching links theory with practice, giving insights into the journey of an object - and what it's really like to work in a museum.

-Learn more about this exciting MA on the University of Westminster website (external link, opens in a new tab) and in the short film below (3mins 20s).
+Learn more about this exciting MA on the University of Westminster website (external link, opens in a new tab).